According to 2023 statistics, more than 10% of Americans completely stopped watching certain news outlets after they had concerns about fake news.

 The fact-checking process involves researching, evaluating, and cross-referencing information from multiple sources to determine its relevance and accuracy.
 You can do it manually or with the help of automated tools.

-Your goal as an AIO editor when you fact-check AI-generated articles is to prevent instances where readers doubt the authenticity of the information you share so much that they feel the need to fact-check it.
+When you fact-check AI-generated content, your goal as an AIO editor is to prevent instances where readers doubt the authenticity of the information you share so much that they feel the need to fact-check it.

 The primary benefit of fact-checking is that it ensures the publication of accurate information, which builds trust between readers and writers.
 It helps to prevent misinformation, which can cause serious harm if left unchecked.